geospatialem/conferences/2015/2015NACIS.md

 ### "The more you know the more you know you need to know."

 ### Desired outcomes:
-1. Ability to create [animated] thematic slippy maps using Leaflet
+1. Ability to create [animated] thematic slippy maps using Leaflet.
-2. Ability to created linked geovisualizations using D3
+2. Ability to created linked geovisualizations using D3.
 3. Independent completion of web map from start to finish in collaboration with colleagues.
 4. Demonstration of computational thinking, adaptability, self-direction, and problem solving.
 5. Integration of theoretical concepts presented in lecture into outcomes 1-3. (e.g. Human-map interaction, usability engineering, data visualizing, etc.)
   * This outcome was the hardest to meet.

 ### Web Mapping Workflow (*Donahue, 2014*)
 The workflow gets more, and more, integrated over time.
 1. Idea (Design)
 2. Development environment
 3. Data
 4. Markup (representation space)
 5. Script (interaction space)
 6. Fine-tuning (usability)
 7. Deployment

 ![web-mapping-workflow](https://cloud.githubusercontent.com/assets/5023024/10569735/3abaa996-75f0-11e5-908e-619a0691bcf1.JPG)
 Photo Credit: [Kitty Hurley](http://www.twitter.com/geospatialem)